 The Manifest surveyed 500 digital marketers and discovered that not only should businesses be online, but they should also invest in online advertising.
 Online advertising helps you find the right audience.
 It targets the ones who are more likely to be interested in what you are selling.

-How social media as a touchpoint helps engage customers for a better experience?
+How online advertisement as a touchpoint helps engage customers for a better experience?

-- Educate your customers: Ads are the best way to tell customers about changes to your service, new product launches, and improvements.
-You can inform about special offers or a benefit of your product.
+- Educate your customers – Ads are the best way to tell customers about changes to your service, new product launches, and improvements.
+You can inform them about special offers or a benefit of your product.

 7. Customer reviews